mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/administering-clusters/securing-your-cluster/index.md

 ## Public zone

-The optional **public** zone is where publicly accessible applications are run.
+The optional **public** zone is where publicly-accessible applications are run.
 Generally, only a small number of agent nodes are run in this zone.
 The edge router forwards traffic to applications running in the private zone.

 The agent nodes in the public zone are labeled with a special role so that only specific tasks can be scheduled here.
 These agent nodes have both public and private IP addresses and only specific ports should be open in their
 `iptables` firewall.

-By default, when using the cloud-based installers such as the AWS CloudFormation templates, a large number of ports are exposed to the Internet for the public zone.
+By default, when using the cloud-based installers such as the AWS&reg; CloudFormation templates, a large number of ports are exposed to the Internet for the public zone.
 In production systems, it is unlikely that you would expose all of these ports.
 It is recommended that you close all ports except 80 and 443 (for HTTP/HTTPS traffic) and use [Marathon-LB](/mesosphere/dcos/services/marathon-lb/latest/) with HTTPS to manage ingress traffic.

 ### Typical AWS deployment